 Placement Price

-Traditional out-of-home offers a relatively cheap placement.
-But that's only at first sight: imagine all these operational costs the business pays to physically replace the ad to change the message.
+At first sight, traditional out-of-home offers a relatively cheap placement.
+However, things change once you simply imagine all the operational costs the business pays to physically replace the ad to change the message.

-The initial cost of implementing DOOH is relatively high, but the ROI is also higher with lower operational costs, varied content, and increased flexibility in campaign creatives.
+The initial cost of implementing DOOH media is relatively high as well, but the ROI is also higher with lower operational costs, varied content, and increased flexibility in campaign creatives.
 DOOH can be instantly replaced and adjusted to the place, time, and event.

 Targeting

 As for targeting, it's based on a pure guess in regular OOH.
 No historical data is available because there are no targeting algorithms except for the brains of the “billsticker.”
-Before each OOH campaign launch, media agencies and brands analyzed locations and made conclusions based on their individual experience, not on the gathered data.
+Before each OOH campaign launch, media agencies, and brands analyze locations and make conclusions based on their individual experience or focus groups, in the best case.

-DOOH programmatic campaigns allow for a data-based approach to targeting since advertisers can use mobile location data to define real-world movement patterns of their audience.
-Mostly, it's anonymized GPS data that shows which locations the user visits frequently, thus drawing conclusions on their interests.
+Programmatic DOOH campaigns allow for a data-based approach to targeting since advertisers can use mobile location data to define real-world movement patterns of their audience.
+Mostly, it's anonymized GPS data that shows which locations the user visits frequently, thus concluding their interests.

 You build audience heatmaps and start targeting users at specific places and at a specific time.
 If a screen in a preferred location is available, a demand-side platform will programmatically bid on impressions on that screen.